Updated: December 29, 2025

 If you have tax penalties that you want to get waived, you should follow these tips.
 They are designed to boost your chance of success:

-- Always take advantage of first-time-abatement — The IRS will typically remove all penalties related to a first-time offense whether you can show reasonable cause or not.
-You can request first-time abatement over the phone.
+1. Always take advantage of first-time-abatement — The IRS will automatically remove all penalties related to a first-time offense whether you can show reasonable cause or not.
+If you don't receive automatic relief, you can request first-time abatement over the phone.

 Also, consider working with a professional.
 Tax professionals work with the IRS every day and they understand what the agency wants to see with penalty abatement requests.